neeru2/Animal-SOS/README.md

 https://github.com/user-attachments/assets/3f11c3f8-ceac-45d4-9db4-f859483758e5

-*Explain what the video demonstrates*

-# Additional Demos
-[Add any extra demo materials/links]
+This video is a short demonstration of what the project does.
+Users can post images of animals in need.
+Admin approves the request.
+If the animal is rescued, it is offered shelter and is up for adoption.
+Interested people may adopt the animal.

 ## Team Contributions
-- MARYAM MOHAMED YAHYA: frontend development
+- Maryam Mohamed Yahya: frontend development
-- SNEHA SIVAKUMAR: backend development
+- Neeraja Nirmal: frontend development
-- NEERAJA NIRMAL: frontend development
+- Sneha Sivakumar: backend development

 ---
 Made with ❤️ at TinkerHub